This task will involve understanding the use way in which

 to include those as well.

-Name your work directory
+Name your work directory l9 and name

 Upload your tarball to the L9 Canvas assignment.

 Labs will be graded under one of following criteria: